-With regard to "Policies, plans and procedures" - which included questions on the college's strategic plan, student support, code of conduct and disciplinary measures for staff and students, conditions of employment for staff, the language policy of the college, and the college's admissions policy - the national average score was 49 (out of 64) per college.
-The provincial average was 46, and the college score was 48.
-While the college met all the requirements under this section, only soft evidence was produced for 4 items.
-The college did not meet the requirement of determining a code of conduct for all staff.
+With regard to "Policies, plans and procedures" - which included questions on the college's strategic plan, student support, code of conduct and disciplinary measures for staff and students, conditions of employment for staff, the language policy of the college, and the college's admissions policy - the national average score was 49 (out of 64) per college, whilst the provincial average score was 52, and the college score was higher, at 57.
+While the college met most of the requirements under this section, only soft evidence was produced in respect of 2 items.
+The college did not meet the requirement of the strategic plan including safety measures for a safe learning environment for students, lecturers and support staff.